matthewjackswann/SphincsPlus-FaultInjection/README.md

 - Once we have made a small enough signature we can sign any message with each block strictly better than the current best.
 This allows an adversary to create a hypertree and sign it's public key as if it was signed with $sk$.
 This allows an adversary to sign any message as if they were the owner of the SPHINCS+ public key (which is bad).

 ## Implementation
-`attack.go` contains the main script used for running the attack and `attack_helper.go` contains helper functions for the attack.
+`attack_single.go` and `attack_parallel.go` contain the main script used for running the attack and `attack_helper.go` contains helper functions for the attack.

 Files ending in `_fault` contain a modified version of the original code and simulating a fault occurring during encryption.